bottlenoselabs/katabasis/README.md

 ## License

 `Ankura` is licensed under the Microsoft Public License (MS-PL).
-See the [LICENSE file](LICENSE) for details.
+See the [LICENSE](LICENSE) file for details.

-`Ankura` uses LzxDecoder.cs, released under a dual MS-PL/LGPL license.
-See lzxdecoder.LICENSE for details.

-`Ankura` uses code from the Mono.Xna project, released under the MIT license.
-See monoxna.LICENSE for details.

-`Ankura` uses FAudio, FNA3D, SDL2-CS, and Theorafile, all of which are released under the zib license.
-See license files in `./ext` for details.
+`Ankura` uses [FAudio](https://github.com/FNA-XNA/FAudio), [FNA3D](https://github.com/FNA-XNA/FNA3D), [SDL2-CS](https://github.com/flibitijibibo/SDL2-CS), and [Theorafile](https://github.com/FNA-XNA/Theorafile), all of which are released under the zib license.
+See license files in the repositories linked above for details.